|

 Songkran (Thailand):

-• Songkran, the Thai New Year, is celebrated with a water festival symbolizing purification and the washing away of sins.
+- Songkran, the Thai New Year, is celebrated with a water festival symbolizing purification and the washing away of sins.
 Water fights and the gentle pouring of water over Buddha statues are common rituals during this lively celebration.
-Songkran usually takes place in April.
+Songkran takes place April 13 -15 in 2026 and 2027.

 Rosh Hashanah (Jewish New Year):